Alice’s Story: Overcoming Depression

 image

-To visually show and explain how automatic thoughts, intermediate beliefs, and core beliefs are connected, let's consider the example of Alice, a young woman facing depression and self-doubt.
+To show how automatic thoughts, intermediate beliefs, and core beliefs all fit together, let's look at Alice—a young woman battling depression and self-doubt.

-For a complete picture, let's talk a bit about her personal and social history:
+First, here’s a bit of her background and social history:

-After her parents' divorce, there was no communication between them, and Alice felt like she was on a minefield, trying to please both.
-In his new family, her father had two sons and a daughter.
-He spent a lot of time with them, going out to nature on weekends and even engaging in sports with them.
-Alice involuntarily felt jealous and envious.
+After the divorce, her parents stopped communicating, and Alice felt like she was constantly walking on eggshells, trying to please both.
+Her father’s new family included two sons and a daughter, and he spent a lot of time with them—going on weekend outings and playing sports.
+Alice couldn’t help feeling jealous and resentful.

-Alice, please recall a situation when you last experienced intense negative emotions.
+Alice, can you recall a situation when you last felt very strong negative emotions?

 man